gwdg/vagrant-shibboleth/README.md

 ## Getting Started

+**RUN ONCE PER HOST:**

-Bootstrap script installs vagrant hostmanager plugin (also modifies the `sudoers` file of your host to grant vagrant/hostmanager access to dynamically manipulate the `hosts` file on your host).
+Execute script to install vagrant hostmanager plugin which also modifies the `sudoers` file of your host to grant vagrant/hostmanager access to dynamically manipulate the `hosts` file on your host.

+    $ ./install-vagrant-plugins.sh

+**RUN ONCE PER CLEAN PROJECT:**

-It also stages `eds`, `shibboleth-identityprovider v2` and `uApprove` sources, and it prepares `shibboleth-identityprovider v3` sources.
+Execute bootstrap script to stage `eds`, `shibboleth-identityprovider v2` and `uApprove` sources, and `shibboleth-identityprovider v3` sources.

     $ ./bootstrap.sh

-All machines are provisioned via
+**Then**

+Run script to provision all machines.

     $ ./provision.sh